DWI / DUI Defense

-Shannon Flanigan has over 20 years of experience with DWI cases.
+Shannon Flanigan has over 20 years of DWI attorney experience.
 Let us keep this accusation from ruining your reputation, costing you thousands of dollars, and restricting your liberty for years to come!

 We will start by getting all the details from you about the stop.
 Those details are important as we comb through the case for mistakes made by the police or that would show you were not intoxicated.
 Next we file a request for a DL suspension hearing as soon as possible.
 That will keep your DL beyond the 40 days it would normally be suspended.
 Then we file motions for discovery that require DPS and the county prosecutor to give us the offense reports, lab reports, and all the videos made by the police.
 Any mistakes made by law enforcement should be evident in that information and the videos may be contain information that may keep this from being a conviction.
 For more information about your options, feel free to contact our firm today.
 We assist clients from Bryan, TX to College Station, TX.

 Court hearings come next.

 An ALR hearing judge and prosecutor will not negotiate or allow you to keep your DL based on your circumstances.
 You must win that hearing to keep your DL.